Cranberry Roasted Chicken with Rosemary Balsamic Butter

 Instructions

-- Preheat the oven to 425 degrees.
+- Preheat the oven to 425 degrees Fahrenheit.
 Dry the skin of the chicken with paper towels.
-Place the cranberries and rosemary in a small roasting pan.3 lb. whole chicken, 2 cups cranberries, A few sprigs of rosemary
+Place the cranberries and rosemary in a small roasting pan.3 lb whole chicken, 2 cups cranberries, A few sprigs of rosemary

-- Mix the Rosemary Balsamic Butter ingredients together in a small bowl.
-Spread the butter under the skin of the chicken, being careful not to break the skin.¼ cup butter, 1 tablespoon reduced balsamic vinegar, 2 teaspoons rosemary, 1 teaspoon sea salt, ½ teaspoon black pepper, Zest from 1 orange
+- Mix the rosemary balsamic butter ingredients in a small bowl.
+Spread the butter under the skin of the chicken, being careful not to break the skin.¼ cup butter, 1 tablespoon balsamic glaze, 2 teaspoons rosemary, 1 teaspoon sea salt, ½ teaspoon black pepper, Zest from 1 orange

 - Lay the chicken on the cranberries.
 Cut the orange into quarters and squeeze the juice over the chicken then nestle the quarters around the chicken.1 large orange

-- Roast the chicken for 45 mins then reduce the heat to 350 and continue roasting for another 45 mins.
+- Roast the chicken for 45 minutes and then reduce the heat to 350 degrees Fahrenheit and continue roasting for another 45 minutes.

 - Remove the chicken from the pan and serve with the cranberries spooned over the top.

 Can I used coconut oil instead of butter?
-I cannot have dairy šĀ
+I cannot have dairy 🙁

 I haven’t tried it but I think that should work well!